 Although, if you've got the financial freedom and are able to stretch the budget for the flexibility that a cordless angle grinder offers, maybe go for it.
 Soon enough, once other advanced battery technologies are produced and trickle down into the power tool industry, corded power tools will be obsolete.

 A group of geniuses/nerds are currently working on some futuristic alternatives to help alleviate all of our blue-collar woes when it comes to whisking cumbersome power cords around.
 Such developments in the battery tech sector will utilize multiple new mediums to maximize battery storage capacity considerably.

-With a significant amount of R&D going into everything from lithium-sulfur and nono-silicon, we could be looking at a vast increase in battery efficiency in the near future.
+With a significant amount of R&D going into everything from lithium-sulfur and nano-silicon batteries, we could be looking at a vast increase in battery efficiency in the near future.
 Almost by more than three times of the standard lithium-ion battery technology produces.
 So rest assured, science is soon coming to the rescue so we all can get rid of cords once and for all.

 But for now, cordless angle grinders are about as good as it gets, and that's still pretty damn good!

 For the most part, angle grinders are very beginner-friendly and straightforward power tool to use.
 The main underlying safety concern associated with angle grinders is the dreaded kickback.